danmayer/danmayer.github.com/_posts/2022-04-10-redis-sidekiq.md

 ## Code Culprit

+__NOTE: Update Mike responded that he doesn't think the `latency` call is the [issue so we are further investigating](https://github.com/mperham/sidekiq/issues/5282)__

 As mentioned it wasn't any of our normal code that was really the problem, it was this line that was part of our instrumentation and observability tooling. `Sidekiq::Queue.new(queue_name).latency`.
 As with any incident, there were a ton of other related things, but it is worth noting that this seemingly simple line could have some hidden gotchas or an outsized impact on your Redis performance.
 As that `latency` call scales linearly with queue size, it is calling Redis's [`Lrange`](https://redis.io/commands/lrange/) under the hood which is an `O(S+N)` operation.

 # Sidekiq / Redis Performance